alejandrabarrientosm/active-directory-installation/README.md

  <p align left>
  <img width="287" height="446" alt="Screenshot 2025-11-30 144310" src="https://github.com/user-attachments/assets/648347e3-7315-408e-80b9-a9d2e3bef867" />

- Just for the purpose of this lab we are going to log into the dc-1 and disable the Windows Firewall (for testing connectivity), using the public IP address, RDC and log in using the credentials previously created
+ Just for the purpose of this lab we are going to log into the dc-1 and disable the Windows Firewall (for testing connectivity), using the public IP address, RDC and log in using the credentials previously created (username: labuser and password: Cyberlab123!)
  <p align left>
  <img width="303" height="183" alt="image" src="https://github.com/user-attachments/assets/bf18190b-88df-4024-ad3b-eac4ea1f3c72" />
  <img width="334" height="247" alt="image" src="https://github.com/user-attachments/assets/27110b56-1534-4a6b-af7d-19dad487c519" />